Belgium: Health

 The Belgians enjoy good health.
 According to 2012 estimates, the average life expectancy is 79.65 years.
 Since 1960, life expectancy has, in line with the European average, grown by two months per year.
 Death in Belgium is mainly due to heart and vascular disorders, neoplasms, disorders of the respiratory system and unnatural causes of death (accidents, suicide).
 Non-natural causes of death and cancer are the most common causes of death for females up to age 24 and males up to age 44.

-Healthcare in Belgium is financed through both social security contributions and taxation.
+Healthcare is financed through both social security contributions and taxation.
 Health insurance is compulsory.
 Health care is delivered by a mixed public and private system of independent medical practitioners and public, university and semi-private hospitals.
-Health care service are payable by the patient and reimbursed later by health insurance institutions, but for ineligible categories (of patients and services) so-called 3rd party payment systems exist.
-The Belgian health care system is supervised and financed by the federal government, the Flemish and Walloon Regional governments; and the German Community also has (indirect) oversight and responsibilities.
+Charges for health care services are paid by the patient and reimbursed later by health insurance institutions, but for ineligible categories (of patients and services) so-called third party payment systems exist.
+The Belgian health care system is supervised and financed by the federal government, and the Flemish and Walloon regional governments, and the German Community also has (indirect) oversight and responsibilities.

-For the first time in Belgian history, the first child was euthanized following the 2-year mark of the removal of the euthanization age restrictions.
-The child had been euthanized due to an incurable disease that was inflicted upon the child.
-Although there may have been some support for the euthanization there is a possibility of controversy due to the issue revolving around the subject of assisted suicide.
+Belgium legalized euthanasia in 2002.
+Despite earlier political opposition, age restrictions were lifted in 2014, allowing children and young people under the age of 18 who understood the meaning of euthanasia to request it and for euthanasia to be carried out with the consent of their parents or guardians.
+A child of unknown age with an incurable disease died through euthanasia in 2016.

 Excluding assisted suicide, Belgium has the highest suicide rate in Western Europe and one of the highest suicide rates in the developed world (exceeded only by Lithuania, South Korea, and Latvia).